 Star Trek: The Next Generation (season 5, episode 18, Cause and Effect)

 Even the future isn’t immune to the loop.
 When the Enterprise is caught in a time loop that sees the ship destroyed again and again after colliding with the USS Bozeman, those aboard start to experience déjà vu and catch on to what might be happening.
 How will they escape the loop and boldly go, well … anywhere?
-It’s going to take more than a “Make it so” from Captain Jean-Luc Picard.
+It’s going to take more than a “make it so” from Captain Jean-Luc Picard.

 Supernatural (season 3, episode 11, Mystery Spot)

 Imagine having to relive the death of your brother over and over again, trying in vain each time to prevent it.
-Despite the dark subject matter, this Supernatural episode brings some comedy to the mix through the strange and creative ways that Sam’s brother, Dean (Jensen Ackles), kicks the bucket, from getting shot, to getting hit by a car, choking on a sausage, and even getting electrocuted by his razor.
+Despite the dark subject matter, this Supernatural episode brings some comedy to the mix through the strange and creative ways that Sam’s brother, Dean (Jensen Ackles), kicks the bucket, from getting shot to getting hit by a car, choking on a sausage, and even getting electrocuted by his razor.

-- The 50 best shows on Hulu right now
+- The 53 best shows on Hulu right now

-- The 50 best shows on Netflix right now
+- The 50 best movies on Amazon Prime right now

 - The best Netflix original series that you can stream right now